 How can coaching help you transform your life?

-Becoming a transformation life coach has been the best gift I could ever receive.
-I have gone through intensive training where besides learning various skills, I coached and have been coached for several months.
+Becoming a life coach has been the best gift I could ever receive.
+I have gone through intensive training where I coached and have been coached for several months besides learning various skills.
 I made enormous improvements as a person, and I’m thoroughly enjoying the experience.
 Coaching works if you are fully open to embrace change and step outside your comfort zone.
-If you are not 100% ready yet, it may feel a bit too much and turn into a waste of time.